AkshitV/HLF_basicNetwork_extBuilder/README.md

   - [Interact with the chaincode](#interact-with-the-chaincode)
 - [Stopping the network](#stopping-the-network)

+# Overview

-Basic network with an external chaincode
+Basic network with an external chaincode.

 # Prereqs